Splendide-Imaginarius/subimage-stitcher/README.md

 * If you're seeing bad warping results, the `--feature-type`, `--subset-frac`, and `--no-cross-check` arguments are the most likely to help.
 * The ImageMagick composite images are likely to look better to humans, but the OpenCV composite image is likely to work better as input to a subsequent Subimage Stitcher feature-detection pass.
 You can use the `--replace-foreground` or `--replace-background` arguments to get the best of both worlds.
 * Running the input images through Real-ESRGAN first seems to improve the reliabilty of Subimage Stitcher's feature detection.
+* If you've already followed the above tips, but one or both of the seams are still off by just a few pixels, you can use the `--fine-tune-left-region` and `--fine-tune-right-region` arguments, like this: `--fine-tune-left-region 500,550 --fine-tune-right-region 400,450` (this will fine-tune the stitching matrix to prioritize the alignment of pixels 500 through 550 of the left seam, and pixels 400 through 450 of the right seam).
+Pixels are in foreground coordinates.
+Fine-tuning works by translating the Y coordinates of the corners of the perspective transformation.
+Typically, you would prioritize a high-contrast edge or a piece of geometry that naturally attracts the eye.

 Run `subimage-stitcher --help` to see full command-line options.